Course ASSIST HEIDI – Designing and implementing Assistive Tools for people with disabilities

 Prerequisites

-- Study semester 4 or higher (application before already)
+- Study semester 3 or higher

 Course details